Last updated: June 28th 2021

 4.0 Information We Collect and How We Collect It

-ORCID collects information from users of the Websites, and Registry and mailing lists in four ways: information you directly give us; information given to us by a third parties; information we collect from your use of the ORCID Websites; and information we collect from cookies, also known as tracking technologies.
+ORCID collects information from users in four ways: information you directly give us; information given to us by third parties; information we collect from your use of the ORCID Websites; and information we collect from cookies, also known as tracking technologies.

 4.1 Information You Give Us